labratjazzcat/aliquam/pages/about.md

 published: true
 ---

-Hi, my name is Robert Gonzalez.
-I am a computer science graduate from Florida State University seeking full time employment in the Miami area.
+Welcome to ByteFlip!
+My name is Robert Gonzalez and I am a recent computer science graduate from Florida State University.
+My interest currently include mobile development, backend development, data analytics, and reverse engineering.
+If you think I might be a good fit or just want to get in contact about any of the projects showcased here or on my Github you can reach out to me below.

 ## Contact form